 If you own securities or property that have been declining and you're below your cost basis, consider liquidating before year end if you don't anticipate a recovery.

-Losses on property held for personal use can’t be deducted however, only investment property losses can be written off.
+Losses on property held for personal use can’t be deducted.
+Only investment property losses can be written off.
 And you’ll also need to look at the net of your capital losses and gains, because if your gains are higher than your losses, you’ll owe money on the difference.

 Under the tax code, an individual may deduct up to $25,000 of real estate losses per year as long as your adjusted gross income is $100,000 or less and if you “actively participate” in managing the property.
 The deduction phases out as an individual's income approaches $150,000.
 Individuals whose adjusted gross income exceeds $150,000 are not eligible for this deduction.
 This income threshold hasn't changed for a while.